-Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing (constriction) of the airways.
+Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing of the airways.

-While the actual cause of asthma
+While the exact causes of asthma

 - family history

-- childhood viral respiratory infections
+- viral respiratory infections

-- exposure to chemicals or smoke
+- exposure to allergens, chemicals, or smoke

 In this article, we review what researchers currently know about the risk factors and causes of asthma and what you can do to help avoid possible asthma triggers.